scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 However, there are certain specific relationships between bodies and frames that can be of particular interest to an analyst.
-For instance, identifying the time at which two bodies achieve their closest approach (periapse) and the magnitude of that minimum distance can be a very important astrodynamic metric.
+For instance, identifying the time at which two bodies achieve their closest approach (periapse) and the magnitude of that minimum distance can be an important astrodynamic metric.
 We can certainly estimate these quantities using trajectory queries, perhaps by plotting the relative distance between two bodies and looking for the local minima.